cs3157-borowski/guides/ssh.md

     AddKeysToAgent yes
 ```

 This says that for any host you SSH into successfully, forward your credentials.
 Note that if you decide to do this, you should be careful to only SSH into trusted machines.
-We avoid having to deal with specifying the target machine’s information by applying this blanket rule.
+We avoid having to deal with specifying the target machine’s information by bbplying this blanket rule.

-After adding one of the two above configurations, you’ll then be able to SSH into ap with the following shorter command:
+After adding one of the two above configurations, you’ll then be able to SSH into bb with the following shorter command:

 ```
-[local-computer]$ ssh ap
+[local-computer]$ ssh bb
 ```